flipdishbytes/api-client-csharp/docs/AccountsApi.md

 <a name="loginwithpin"></a>
 # **LoginWithPin**
-> Object LoginWithPin (LoginWithPinModel loginModel)
+> void LoginWithPin (LoginWithPinModel loginModel)

 Login with username and password